Medical Products

 Additionally, you can use custom anatomical insoles, which help prevent your foot from rolling and provide extra heel support.
 You can obtain these insoles from Dr. Mery.

-Dr. Rifat Topcuoglu, M.D.
+Rifat Topcuoglu, M.D.

 FLAT FEET